-Any traveller with even a slight affinity to Japan dreams of wallowing among the blissful cultural treasures of Kyoto.
-Fewer are aware that its close neighbour of Osaka, a city more associated with its modern Japanese sensibilities than its past, sports quite a few of its own.
+Any traveller with an affinity towards Japan dreams of wallowing among the blissful cultural treasures of Kyoto.
+Fewer are aware that its neighbour Osaka sports quite a few of its own!

-Among the most compelling things to do in Osaka is to take break from its big city buzz to scope out some of the beautiful temples & shrines of Osaka.
-While they might not match the grandeur you’d find in nearby Kyoto or Nara, they’re certainly worth getting know and offer a fascinating glimpse at the ancient history of a city that seems anything but.
+Among the most compelling things to do in Osaka is to take break from the big city buzz to scope out some of the beautiful temples & shrines of Osaka.
+While they might not match the grandeur you’d find in nearby Kyoto or Nara, they’re worth getting know.
+They offer a fascinating glimpse at the ancient history of this modern Japanese city.

-Not sure how to start discovering Osaka’s religious past?
-Here are a few of the best temples & shrines in Osaka...
+Want to discover Osaka’s religious past?
+Here are a few of the best temples & shrines in Osaka.

 Best temples in Osaka